hackingcrosss/citadel/TROUBLESHOOTING.md

 1. Login with `admin@infrared.local` / `admin`
 2. Automatically redirected to `/change-password`
 3. Enter current password: `admin`
-4. Enter new password (minimum 8 characters, must differ from current)
+4. Enter new password — must meet all of:
+   - Minimum 12 characters
+   - At least one uppercase letter
+   - At least one lowercase letter
+   - At least one digit
+   - Must differ from current password
 5. Confirm new password
 6. Redirected to dashboard